google/transit/gtfs-realtime/spec/en/reference.md

 ## _enum OccupancyStatus_

-The nominal status of passenger occupancy for the vehicle or carriage.
+The nominal state of passenger occupancy for the vehicle or carriage.

 Individual producers may not publish all OccupancyStatus values.
 Therefore, consumers must not assume that the OccupancyStatus values follow a linear scale.
-Consumers should represent OccupancyStatus values as the nominal status indicated and intended by the producer.
-Likewise, producers must use OccupancyStatus values that correspond to actual vehicle occupancy states, and must not interally map OccupancyStatus values to interpreted percentages.
+Consumers should represent OccupancyStatus values as the nominal state indicated and intended by the producer.
+Likewise, producers must use OccupancyStatus values that correspond to actual vehicle occupancy states.

-For describing passenger occupancy levels on a linear scale, see `VehiclePosition.occupancy_percentage`.
+For describing passenger occupancy levels on a linear scale, see `occupancy_percentage`.

 **Caution:** this field is still **experimental**, and subject to change.
 It may be formally adopted in the future.